Why might I want to take part in IPN?

 • a community of other practitioners with whom you could share the delights and difficulties of your work with clients

-• a practitioner community devoted to sustaining the values and commitment to ethical practice that you value, along with keeping them open to challenge from peers
+• a practitioner community devoted to sustaining the values and commitment to ethical practice that you value, along with keeping you open to challenge from peers

-• a form of practitioner accountability based on face-to-face relationship rather than rules
+• a form of practitioner accountability based on face-to-face relationship, rooted in continual and group reflection, rather than externally perscribed rules

 • a community of practitioners that honours, alongside counselling and psychotherapy, the diversity of educators, human potential workers, growth workers and allied practitioners.